sah0017/hw-associations-reviews/README.md

 end
 ```
 Since _Movie_ is the "owning" side of the association, it's the outer resource.
-Just as the original resources :movies provided a set of RESTful URI helpers for
+Just as the original resources `:movies` provided a set of RESTful URI helpers for
 CRUD actions on movies, this _nested resource_ route specification provides a
 set of RESTful URI helpers for CRUD acions on _reviews that are owned by a movie_.
 Run _rake routes_ to see the additional routes that have been created.

-Note that via convention over configuration, the URI wildcare :id will match the ID
+Note that via convention over configuration, the URI wildcard `:id` will match the ID
 of the resource itself - that is, the ID of a review - and Rails chooses the
-"outer" resource name to make :movie_id capture the ID of the "owning" resource.
+"outer" resource name to make `:movie_id` capture the ID of the "owning" resource.
-The ID values will therefore be available in controller actions as params[:id]
+The ID values will therefore be available in controller actions as `params[:id]`
-(the review) and params[:movie_id] (the movie with which the review will be
+(the review) and `params[:movie_id]` (the movie with which the review will be
 associated).

 We are finally ready to create the views and actions associated with a new
 review.
-In the ReviewsController, we will add a before-filter that will check
+In the `ReviewsController`, we will add a before-filter that will check
 for two conditions before a review can be created:

 1.  @current_user is set (that is, someone is logged in and will "own the new review).
 2. The movie captures from the route as params[:movie_id] exists in the database.

-Add the following code to ReviewsController:
+Add the following code to `ReviewsController`:
 ```ruby
 before_filter :has_moviegoer_and_movie, :only => [:new, :create]
 protected